+If you are pregnant you may take reasonable paid time off during working hours for antenatal appointments.
 If you are pregnant you may take paid time off during working hours for antenatal appointments.
 This may include any relaxation or parenting classes that your doctor, midwife or health visitor has advised you to attend.
 You should try to give us as much notice as possible of the appointment.
 Unless it is your first appointment, we may ask to see a certificate confirming your pregnancy and an appointment card.